freesewing/freesewing/markdown/org/docs/patterns/jaeger/needs/en.md

 It's a shop for professionals (they're not even open on Saturdays) but they don't require you to be a business to place an order.

-I have no afiliation with these guys, but it's the only place I know of that will sell you a kit of professional trimmings to make a jacket.
+I have no affiliation with these guys, but it's the only place I know of that will sell you a kit of professional trimmings to make a jacket.

 If you know of any other place that carries this stuff, please let us know.